Vikms95/js-top-todo-list/notes.md

 - *PROJECTS* will be dinamically created objects, which will store todos.
     - Project it's just an object, with an array of todo's inside and some property and methods to differentiate them
+    - Let the user decide dinamically which todos go to each project (button in the todo and project, asking for todo or project title, inserting into the list if name is right)
     - With an IIFE, execute the project the user has decided to put as default when the app first opens
-    - Let the user decide dinamically which todos go to each project

 - *UI FUNCTIONALITY* should:
     - Be able to view all projects